MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-uwp-csharp.md

 ---
 # Quickstart: Create your first Universal Windows Application in Visual Studio with XAML and C&#35;

 In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), you'll create a "Hello World" app that runs on any Windows 10 device.
-To do so, you use a UWP project template, Extensible Application Markup Language (XAML), and the C# programming language.
+To do so, you use a Universal Windows Platform (UWP) project template, Extensible Application Markup Language (XAML), and the C# programming language.

 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) page to install it for free.